Prince Harry: ‘No other option’ but to cut royal ties

 LONDON (AP) — Prince Harry said Sunday that he felt “great sadness” but found “no other option” to cutting almost all of his and his wife Meghan’s royal ties in the hopes of achieving a more peaceful life.

 The comments were Harry’s first public remarks since his split from the royal family was announced earlier this month.
+Video of his speech was posted to Harry and Meghan’s official Instagram account.

 Harry said he did not make the decision lightly and praised his grandmother, Queen Elizabeth II, and the rest of his family for supporting him and his wife in recent months.
 He called the decision “a leap of faith” and said he hopes the move will allow him and his family to achieve a “more peaceful life.”